 RECOMMENDED POST: Black Heritage Amsterdam Tour

 The tour is the vision of founder and tour guide Jennifer Tosch whose desire to learn more about her Surinamese parents who grew up in Amsterdam, lead her to study the impact of historical and colonial legacies on the African diaspora in Europe.
-Jennifer soon learned about the role Africans have played in Amsterdam’s history, as well as the rarely acknowledged role the Dutch played in the slave trade and developed the tour as a way to tell the story.
+Jennifer soon learned about the role Africans have played in Amsterdam’s history, as well as the rarely acknowledged role the Dutch played in the slave trade, and developed the tour as a way to tell the story.

 For tour information visit the Black Heritage Amsterdam Tour website.
-If you’re planning on booking BHAT, feel free to use the discount code DIS10 for 10% off.

 The recently erected “I Am Queen Mary” statue in Copenhagen pays tribute to Mary Thomas, who led the 1878 “Fireburn” revolt, which resulted in the destruction of more than 50 plantations and most of Frederiksted in the former Danish colony of St. Croix.
 The statue was unveiled to commemorate the 100th anniversary of Denmark’s sale of the Virgin Islands to the United States.